-A copy of a qualified auditor's report must be forwarded by the auditor to the Manager of Public Practice at CPA Australia within 15 business days of the completion of the audit.
+A copy of a modified auditor's report must be forwarded by the auditor to the General Manager of Public Practice at CPA Australia within 15 business days of the completion of the audit.
 An auditor is also required to report any identified deficiency of client monies to CPA Australia within five business days.

 The Joint Accounting Bodies' Independence guide (PDF) provides extensive examples and case studies exploring common independence threats and how they can be addressed.
 Recent quality reviews indicate it is critical to assess and address potential threats to independence, such as self-review threats, which are created where the auditor or reviewer has some involvement in assisting with the preparation of the financial statements.
 The same independence requirements under the code apply regardless of the type or purpose of the audit or review engagement.